 Tenant Damage versus Normal Wear and Tear

 Tenant Damage versus Normal Wear and Tear can be confusing for many.
-Normal wear and tear is essentially the deterioration of an item that occurs under normal conditions.
-Tenant damage usually requires more extensive repair, and at a greater cost than “normal wear and tear”, and are often the result of a tenant’s abuse or negligence that is above and beyond normal wear and tear.
+Normal wear is essentially the deterioration of an item that occurs under normal conditions.
+Tenant damage usually requires more extensive repair, and at a greater cost than “normal wear”, and is often the result of a tenant’s abuse or negligence that is above and beyond normal wear.

 Normal costs of turning over a rental property after a tenant vacate MAY NOT be charged to the TENANT.
 The costs an OWNER incurs for the basic cleaning and repairing of such items necessary to make a unit “rent ready” for the next TENANT are part of the cost of doing business.
 The following is a list of items typically attributable to routine use or “normal wear and tear”.